jayvicsanantonio/ai-temple-run/docs/ai-temple-run-specs.md

 ## 6. Development Workflow

 1. **Asset Creation**
-   - Use Blender MCP to build models and animations.
+   - Build models and animations in Blender (or any DCC).
    - Export assets to `.glb/.gltf`.

 2. **Integration**